 Features include an elevated path to bridge the Florida Canyon between Florida and Alabama streets, buffered bike lanes, crosswalks, and traffic calming features designed to make Robinson Avenue more pleasant for everyone – people who walk, bike, and live there.
 View the project's fact sheet in English and en Español.

 The Robinson Bikeway is one of seven segments planned as part of the North Park | Mid-City Bikeways, which will add approximately 13 miles of bike boulevards and protected bikeways and connect the North Park and Mid-City neighborhoods.
 The project will help fulfill the vision laid out in the San Diego Regional Bike Plan to make riding a bike a safer and more convenient choice for everyday travel.
 The North Park | Mid-City Bikeways project is a vital part of the regional bike network, GO by BIKE, and a high-priority project funded through the Regional Bike Plan Early Action Program.

 SANDAG, as lead agency under the California Environmental Quality Act, has adopted a Final Mitigated Negative Declaration (MND) for the Robinson Avenue Bikeway project.
-Final design is scheduled to occur in 2016 and 2017, while construction is scheduled to begin in 2017 and end in 2018.
+Final design is scheduled to occur in from 2016 to 2019, while construction is scheduled to begin in 2019 and end in 2020.

 401 B Street, Suite 800, San Diego, CA 92101